 Figure 7.
 VxRail Manager plug-in for vCenter Server

-In addition to obtaining support through Secure Remote Services, customers can get information and help from the VxRail Support page on vCenter Server.
+In addition to obtaining support through Secure Connect Gateway, customers can get information and help from the VxRail Support page on vCenter Server.
 The Support page links to VxRail Community pages for Dell Knowledge Base articles, user forums for FAQ information, and VxRail best practices.
 The following figure is an example of the support view:

 Figure 8.
 VxRail Manager Support tab

 The VxRail Manager plug-in provides access to a digital market for finding and downloading qualified software packages.
 Packages include VMware Horizon Cloud, Dell Data Domain Virtual Edition, Dell RecoverPoint for Virtual Machines, and other software options for VxRail systems.